HMS Salisbury (1746): Lind's experiments

-Serving aboard Salisbury as ship's surgeon during this period was Lieutenant James Lind, who carried out several experiments during her sixth patrol in the approaches to demonstrate the effectiveness of citrus fruit as a cure for scurvy.
+Serving aboard Salisbury during this period was Surgeon James Lind, who carried out several experiments during her sixth patrol in the approaches to demonstrate the effectiveness of citrus fruit as a cure for scurvy.
 Lind's experiment began on 20 May 1747, when he selected a dozen men with scurvy and tested possible remedies comprising cider, elixir of vitriol, vinegar, sea water, oranges and lemons, and a purgative mixture.
 By the time Salisbury returned to Plymouth at the end of May, the two assigned to citrus fruit had recovered.
 Lind published his Treatise on the subject in 1753.
 Though not considered the first ever clinical trial ever conducted, Lind's experiments aboard Salisbury was the first clinical trial to include control groups.
 Despite Lind's findings, citrus foods were not adopted as a staple in Royal navy shipboard provisions until 1795.

 Peace and Seven Years' War

 Salisbury was surveyed on 20 January 1749 and underwent repairs at Plymouth from December 1749 until February 1751.
-She was recommissioned in January 1753 under Captain Thomas Knowler, and served as the Plymouth guardship.
+She was recommissioned in January 1753 under Captain Thomas Knowler and served as the Plymouth guardship.
 She was again fitted out, in February 1754, and sailed to the East Indies in March that year.
 During the Seven Years' War she took part in the capture of Geriah on 14 January 1756, and the following year came under the command of Captain William Martin.
 She participated in the Battle of Chandannagar.
 Martin was succeeded in April 1758 by Captain John Somerset.
 Salisbury was present at the Battle of Cuddalore on 29 April 1758, fighting with George Pocock's fleet against the Comte d'Aché.
 Captain William Brereton took command in June 1758, and under him Salisbury fought at the Battle of Negapatam on 3 August 1758.
 She was under Captain Digby Dent from 1759, though Captain Sir William Baird had taken over by March that year.
 Salisbury fought at the Battle of Pondicherry on 10 September 1759, and remained in the East Indies until finally condemned to be broken up as unserviceable at Bombay on 24 April 1761.